Merci Train - Delaware

 Translator: Noura Ben Slama, Paris France November 2000

-The artifacts shown below are contained in the collection of the Delaware State Museum in Dover, Delaware.
+The artifacts shown below are contained in the collection of the Delaware Division of Historical & Cultural Affairs and are located at a storage facility located at 800 Otis Drive, Dover, Delaware.

 Click on the images below to view full size